-The University of Montana is hosting in-person instruction for fall 2020 classes.
+The University of Montana is hosting in-person and remote instruction for spring 2021 classes.
 We are proceeding in a measured and data-informed manner that considers, first and foremost, the safety of all members of our UM community.
-See the Fall 2020 website for more information.
+See the Spring 2021 website for more information.

 Questions?
 Call the UM Coronavirus Hotline at 406-243-INFO(4636) from 8 a.m. to 5 p.m.
 Monday-Friday to speak with a UM employees about your questions.